 This is very unlikely.

-- We don’t want to spend 9 hours in Aachen (or Köln) on our day trip.
+- We don’t want to spend 9 hours in resort on our day trip.

-Having 2 drivers will normally mean that you still have to spend 9 hours in resort.
-Groups from Kent and East Sussex can do a trip within 21 hours (with 2 drivers and no 9 hours rest break) so you would only have apprximately 5 hours in resort.
+Having 2 drivers will normally mean that you still have to spend 9 hours in resort, so that both can have an adequate break.
+If your school is in Kent or East Sussex, the shorter distance to travel does usually mean that you can do a trip within 21 hours (with 2 drivers and no 9 hour rest break) and this would mean that you would only have approximately 5 hours in resort.

 Use of the coach